nginxinc/nginx-ingress-workshops/OSS/labs/lab8/readme.md

 <br/>

-< Need copy of the nginx-ingress.yaml file for this lab >

 Verify that NGINX NIC is enabled for exporting Prometheus statistics.
 This requires 3 settings:

 - Prometheus `Annotations` are enabled